orey/papers/docs/blog/022-ContentAndLaw.md

 The final, and perhaps most philosophical, stage of the content war concerns the human mind itself.
 If AI content—synthetic, optimized, and nearly limitless—floods our information ecosystem, will we, the consumers, lose our critical faculties?

 Will we be able to distinguish between human generated content and synthetic content anymore?
 Will it be the end of reflection, the standardization of opinions?
-Will we move towards the insipidity of business content when everyone will use the same recommendations coming from the same AIs, trained on the same data?
+Will we move towards the insipidity of business contents when everyone will use the same recommendations, coming from the same AIs, trained on the same data?
 Will we even remember what it is to have a personality?

 That's why personalizing AIs is probably something to look for (see [Should AI have a personality?](016-ShouldAIHaveAPersonality.md), because your AI will not be like the one of your neighbor.
+That would be entering into a paradox: users to customize their AI personality to replace their lack of personality?

-And that's why hallucinations may be, in the future, an important advantage to distinguish AIs (see [BigAI is the Book of Sand](019-BigAIIsTheBookOfSand.md)), like temperature enable then to be more creative, or at least to do weirder connections.
+And that's why hallucinations may be, in the future, an important advantage to distinguish AIs (see [BigAI is the Book of Sand](019-BigAIIsTheBookOfSand.md)).
+However criticized, parameters like temperature enable the AIs to be more creative, or at least to do unexpected connections between ideas.

-In this context, *old books, original manuscripts, and non-digitized human-created content are of immense value* (even if few people realize it).
+In this context, *old books, original manuscripts, and non-digitized human-created content are of immense value*, even if few people realize it.
 They are the *verified truth-anchor*, artifacts we are confident contain the unique thought, original bias, and verifiable human hand of an author.
-They come from humans!
+They really come from humans, from singular individuals that worked hard to express something, with their own world vision and their own personality.

-In the digital world however, those voices will soon be *endangered animals*.
+In the digital world of tomorrow, those human voices may soon appear as *endangered animals*.

 *(November 11 2025)*